python-hyper/h11/README.rst

 *Whyyyyy?*

-I got mildly annoyed at some trivial and probably easily fixable issues in `aiohttp <https://aiohttp.readthedocs.io/>`_, so rather than spend a few hours debugging them I spent a few days writing my own HTTP stack from scratch.
+NIH is fun!
+Also I got mildly annoyed at some trivial and probably easily fixable issues in `aiohttp <https://aiohttp.readthedocs.io/>`_, so rather than spend a few hours debugging them I spent a few days writing my own HTTP stack from scratch.

 *...that's a terrible reason.*

-Also I wanted to play with `Curio
+Well, ok.
+And I wanted to play with `Curio
 <https://curio.readthedocs.io/en/latest/tutorial.html>`_, which has no
 HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Corey's call-to-arms blog-post.

-Also, most importantly, I was sick and needed a gloriously pointless yak-shaving project to distract me from all the things I should have been doing instead.
+And, most importantly, I was sick and needed a gloriously pointless yak-shaving project to distract me from all the things I should have been doing instead.
 Perhaps it won't turn out to be quite as pointless as all that, but either way at least I learned some stuff.